 The following example may be helpful in understanding the computation of operating ratio:

-The selected data from the records of Good Luck limited is given below:
+The selected data from the records of Good Luck Company limited is given below:

-Required: Compute operating ratio for Good Luck limited from the above data.
+Required: Compute operating ratio for Good Luck Company Limited from the above data.

 = (160,000* / 200,000) × 100

 The operating profit ratio is 80%.
-It means 80% of the sales revenue would be used to cover cost of goods sold and operating expenses of Good Luck limited.
+It means 80% of the sales revenue would be used to cover cost of goods sold and other operating expenses of Good Luck Company Limited.